Luis1Corado/Machine-learning/README.md

 ### Results

-The model that was applied was a K neighbors classifier, for classifiying the data into 3 classes.
-DIabetic , Non - Diabetic or predict-Diabetic.
+The model that was applied was a K neighbors classifier, for classifying the data into 3 classes.
+DIabetic, Non - Diabetic or predict-Diabetic.

-We can visualize the results with a confusion matrix that displays the correct predicted balues as wel as the incorrect ones.
+We can visualize the results with a confusion matrix that displays the correct predicted values as well as the incorrect ones.

 ![Alt text](image-1.png)

-Other useful metrics are accuracy , precision, recall and F1 score.
+Other useful metrics are accuracy, precision, recall and F1 score.

               precision    recall  f1-score   support